A Level Art & Design

-All students studying A Levels must have at least five GCSEs at grade A* – C (grade 9 – 5) in academic subjects.
-This includes English Language at grade C (grade 5).
-Two of these must be B grades (grade 6).
+All students studying A Levels must have at least five GCSEs at grade 9 – 5 in academic subjects.
+This includes English Language at grade 5.
+Two of these must be grade 6.

-Specifically for Art, you will need to have GCSE Art at grade C (grade 5) or above OR Level 2 BTEC Art and Design at Merit or above.
+Specifically for Art, you will need to have GCSE Art at grade 5 or above OR Level 2 BTEC Art and Design at Merit or above.
 If you do not have a GCSE or BTEC in Art, you will need to show evidence of your artistic commitment through a portfolio of work.

 AS Level (Year 1):